DravaMmonk/study-notes/Unimelb/25S2/AIP/WEEK-2-Search-Methods.md

             break
     return path
 ```
+- Local Search: Can only find local maxima
+- Make sense only if $h(n) > 0$ for all non-goal states
 ---
 ### Enforced Hill-Climbing
-- Local Search: Do small range BFS when find local optimal
-- Can across small gap between local best and global best
 ```
 def enforced_hill_climbing:
     path = list